PGC-CCG/supplementary-material/gold-standard/readme.md

-# TFRIs Architecture of Evidence Types
+# TF RIs Architecture of Evidence Types

-Scripts for *A Gold Standard for Transcription Factor Regulatory Interactions in Escherichia coli K-12: Architecture of Evidence Types*
+### *A Gold Standard for Transcription Factor Regulatory Interactions in Escherichia coli K-12: Architecture of Evidence Types*

 Here, we present a detailed  analysis of the sources of knowledge supporting the collection of transcriptional regulatory interactions (RIs) of *E. coli K-12*.
 An RI groups the transcription factor, its effect (positive or negative)  and the regulated  target, a promoter, a gene or transcription unit.